mc0110/inetbox2mqtt/README.md

 Inputs and outputs are inverted, i.e. the inputs react with ON when connected to GND, the outputs switch to GND level when ON.

-## Integration of MPU6050 for spiritlevel-Feature
+## Addon: Integration of MPU6050 for spiritlevel-Feature
 A second optional feature has been added.
 For leveling of an RV-car a MPU6050 IMU (inertial measurement unit) can be connected to the I2C bus.